How to Have Sex: Plot

 Sixteen-year-old best friends Tara, Em, and Skye head to the party resort of Malia on the Greek island of Crete for a rites-of-passage holiday.
-While Em will be off to college in the autumn, Tara and Skye are less certain of their futures.
-The girls all look forward to drinking, clubbing, and hooking up in what should be the best summer of their lives.
-Tara, the only virgin in the trio, feels pressure to match the sexual experiences of her friends.
+While Em is set to be off to college in the autumn, Tara and Skye are less certain of their futures.
+The girls all look forward to drinking, clubbing, and hooking up in what they think will be the best summer of their lives.
+Tara, the only virgin of the three, feels pressure to lose her virginity.

-While on her hotel room balcony, a neighbouring guest, Badger, flirts with Tara, who reciprocates his advances.
-He and one of his roommates, Paddy, invite Tara and her group to spend the night partying with his friends.
-Skye, who is secretly attracted to Badger, openly teases Tara about her lack of experience despite Tara's embarrassment, and encourages her to lose her virginity to Paddy, while Em intends to hook up with Badger's lesbian friend, Paige.
-Tara grows closer to Badger, but is disheartened when she witnesses him volunteer to go onstage at an outdoor club, in which he inadvertently commits to getting an erection by having multiple strangers perform oral sex on him as part of a game, and she leaves.
+On the neighbouring hotel balcony, a guest, Badger, speaks to Tara and she responds, and he and one of his roommates, Paddy, invite Tara and her group to spend the night partying with their group.
+Skye, who is secretly attracted to Badger, openly teases Tara about her lack of experience, and encourages her to lose her virginity to Paddy, while Em intends to hook up with Badger's lesbian friend, Paige.

+Tara grows close to Badger, but is disheartened when she witnesses him at an outdoor club, where he inadvertently commits to getting an erection by having multiple strangers perform oral sex on him as part of a game, and she leaves.
 She runs into Paddy, and he takes her to the beach and pressures her for sex, which she reluctantly agrees to.

-The next morning, Em and Badger become concerned when Tara is missing, having not returned to the hotel.
-However, Tara reappears, and reveals that she spent the night disillusioned and groggy after sex with Paddy and partied with kind strangers who let her spend the night at their villa.
-Tara seems embarrassed at her sexual experience and only privately reveals it to Em, and attempts to avoid admitting it to Skye.
-Tara also learns that she failed her exams and will have to retake them, further upsetting her.
-Paddy treats Tara poorly and distantly around their friends, but Badger, who learned of Tara's virginity through Skye (who confided in him in an attempt to humiliate Tara), takes care of her when she grows distant from the group and declines their invitation to skinny-dip at the beach.
-He takes her back to the hotel, and when she falls asleep, he puts her to bed and departs.
+The next morning, Em and Badger become concerned that Tara has not returned to the hotel.
+However, Tara soon appears, and reveals to Em that she spent the night disillusioned and groggy after sex with Paddy, and hooked up with kind strangers who let her spend the night at their villa.
+Tara seems embarrassed at her sexual experience and avoids telling Skye.
+Tara then learns that she has failed her exams and will have to retake them, further upsetting her.
+Paddy treats Tara poorly and distantly around their friends, but Badger, who learned of Tara's virginity through Skye (who told him in an attempt to humiliate Tara), takes care of her when she grows distant from the group and declines their invitation to skinny-dip at the beach.
+He takes her back to the hotel, and when she falls asleep as they talk, he puts her to bed and departs.

-In the morning, the final day of the trip, Tara attempts to sleep in, but Paddy enters the room and makes romantic overtures, which Badger witnesses and is heartbroken by.
-When they are alone, Paddy tries to initiate sex with Tara again, but is rebuffed.
-Shortly afterward, Tara is awoken to Paddy on top of her, initiating intercourse despite her visible discomfort.
-He is soon interrupted by Skye and Badger entering the room and groggily settling in between the two on the bed to sleep.
+In the morning, the final day of the trip, Tara attempts to sleep in, but Paddy enters the room and makes romantic overtures, which Badger witnesses and retreats.
+Paddy again tries to initiate sex with Tara, but she rebuffs him and falls asleep.
+Shortly afterward, Tara awakens to Paddy on top of her, trying to initiate intercourse.
+He is interrupted when Skye and Badger enter and settle in between the two on the bed.
 Skye quietly teases Tara about apparently sleeping with Paddy again, prompting Tara to silently leave the bed in tears.